crimlog/api/README.md

 [Rome](https://rome.tools/) is the project's linting & formatting tool of choice.
 It includes several defaults out of the box, which generally serve to improve the developer experience by eliminating compelx configurations and the perpetual debates that often surround specific rules.
 Its configuration is defined in the root-level [`rome.json`](https://github.com/crimlog/api/blob/dev/rome.json) file.

-Another benefit of Rome's lack of configuration options (when comared to alternatives such as [ESLint](https://eslint.org/) or [JSLint](https://www.jslint.com/)) is the "freedom" it can offer developers, even on teams, in making some personal coding style decisions.
+Another benefit of Rome's lack of configuration options (when compared to alternatives such as [ESLint](https://eslint.org/) or [JSLint](https://www.jslint.com/)) is the "freedom" it can offer developers, even on teams, in making some personal coding style decisions.
 The Crimlog development team is currently small enough to where a slight degree of flexibility like this can end up making software development a more pleasant process.
 There is no arbitrary linter established by some senior developer 10 years ago that harasses you for every other line of code that you write.
 Instead, there's a lightweight, minimal linter that provides occasional suggestions for the purpose of enforcing a high-level coding standard, while still allowing you the freedom to code how you prefer and are used to.
 The humanity of developers can often be overlooked in work environments, and Crimlog aims to preserve the importance of human idiosyncrasy as much as possible.

 Although linting can be performed entirely through the CLI, installing the [Rome IDE extension](#rome-vs-code-extension) is recommended for convenience.
 Linting via CLI is managed through npm scripts. `pnpm lint` will output detected issues, and `pnpm lint:fix` will automatically resolve them (when possible).